jwplayer/jwplayer-documentation/docs/api/errors-reference.md

 <a name="media-flash"></a>
 ### Media Playback Flash
+An error occured while reproducing content with our Flash Provider.

 |Error Code|Reason|Deprecated Error Message (Prior to 8.4.0)|
 |---|---|---|
 |<a name='210000'></a> 210000 | A playback error occurred in the flash player. | <event.message>|